ACEGAZ/Art_By_Heart_sketch/README.md

 - Commissions <a name="commissions"></a>

     The commissions page contains three forms (normal commissions, reference sheets and customs) that can be filled in by the user.
 Once a form is filled in and submited an email is sent to the artist that contains all the relevant information the artists needs to contact the user and begin drawing a commission.

+    One of the three forms can be filled in and then submitted.
+Once submitted an email will be sent to huemann49@gmail.com and all information will be easily understandable.

     <img src = 'static/images/commissions-page-1.png'>
     <img src = 'static/images/commissions-page-2.png'>